School Logo

 How is climate change affecting the world?

 Why is Canada not a part of the United States?
+An American road trip.

 To begin this study children will develop their recall of the location of world countries.
 They will identify the position of latitude, longitude, equator, Northern Hemisphere, Southern hemisphere, Arctic and Antarctic circle.
 They will then focus in on North America and Canada where they will concentrate on key physical features including rivers, mountains and environmental regions and human features including states and cities.
 Children will discuss geographical similarities and differences between Canada and the UK and find out why it is not a part of the USA.